juanracasti/AlgoCert/README.md

 ====

 A table will be created with the values of D and S for each sample, computed using the chi2/ndof of the full Global Track, the Trk from Glb Track, and the Sta from Glb Track.

+Produce samples
+====

+You can produce samples with CRAB using crab_config_data.py and crab_DQM.py.
+Just edit crab_config_data.py with the Run number you want to produce and run CRAB.